akash-karthikeyan-linux/Flats-Page/README.md

 # Flats-Page
-This a flat booking webpage developed using HTML and CSS.
+This is a flats booking webpage developed using HTML and CSS.